Suggested links

 Relaxing can feel impossible when you’re in the heat of the moment because anger triggers the body’s “fight or flight” response.
 This automatic reaction floods your body with adrenaline and stress hormones.

-By employing relaxation techniques during these high-stress reactions, you can lessen the physical symptoms of anger like elevated heart rate and high blood pressure.
+Employing relaxation techniques during these high-stress reactions can help you clear your mind and reduce the physical symptoms of anger, such as elevated heart rate and blood pressure.

 Common relaxation techniques used in anger management include:

-• Breathe deeply from your diaphragm (closer to your stomach), counting a few seconds for each inhale and exhale
+• Breathe deeply from your diaphragm, counting a few seconds for each inhale and exhale

 • Slowly repeat a calm word or phrase out loud or in your head